 - Pensions contributions receive full income tax relief which means that it costs basic rate (20%) taxpayers £80 to save £100 into their pension, while higher rate (40%) taxpayers only need to pay £60 to save £100.
 There was plenty of speculation that a flat rate of pension tax relief may be introduced in the future but to date there is no concrete evidence this is on the government’s agenda and we very much suspect that the Chancellor will have plenty of other things on his mind in the short term.

-If you’d like to discuss your investments or pensions in 2020 and beyond, please get in touch with us.
-Call 01273 774855 or email us at email us by clicking here.
+If you’d like to discuss your investments or pensions in 2020 and beyond, please get in touch with us or call 01273 774855.